ArunMathivanan/Data-Analysis-Portfolio-Projects/README.md

 We are enabling employees who are motivated to further accelerate their skills to do so by offering them a “career pivot” to become what we call “Digital Accelerators”.
 Accelerators rapidly deepen their skills in digital specialties, such as data, automation, AI, and digital storytelling by learning a variety of self-service tools and coding languages and applying these skills across our business.

-## Task 1: Call Centre Trend Analysis
+## Task 1: Call Centre Trend Analysis☎📲

 Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
-Get creative!

 Possible KPIs include :